realprogrammer5000/SlipstreamVPN/faq.md

 ## Why do you require a Google account to sign up?
 Can I sign up anonymously?
 We require a Google account sign in to ensure that our services are not abused (eg. duplicate accounts, as burner emails are much easier to create and use than google accounts).
 We do not store or have access to any data associated with your google account except your name, email, and profile picture.
 This data is not connected with or cross-referenced to anything.
 If you would like to sign up with an email and password, [choose a paid plan](index#pricing).
-If you have special requirements or would like an alternate form of login, [send us an email](contact-us).
+If you have special requirements or would like an alternate or more anonymous form of login, [send us an email](contact-us).

 ## Chrome is giving me an error message: "The proxy ... requires a username and password."
 This is a temporary problem that is usually solved by dismissing the dialog, or failing that, disconnecting and reconnecting.
 It could also be a problem with your internet connection.
 If the problem persists, [send us an email](contact-us).

 ## How do you make money?
 Donations, free trial credits from our webhost, and paid tiers support the free tiers entirely.
 Because of this, we do not attempt to make any money from the free plans, so we do have to limit them more aggressively than other plans to ensure that they can stay free.
 If you'd like to donate to us,  [send us an email](contact-us).
-We're not picky.

 ## Can I use your services to access illegal content?
 No. See our [TOS](tos).